catgirlclient/nabi/docs/Contributing.md

 # Contributing
-Contributions are always welcomed by the Nabi team, although not required.
+Contributions are always welcomed by the Nabi team.

 ## Notes
 * We use Dragonfly as a drop in replacement for Redis, since it's more efficient and faster.
 If you'd like to replace it